https://achkarlaw.com/sale-of-a-business-and-obligations-to-employees/

 In a share purchase, the business is typically not affected and as a result, does not change the relationship between the current employer (vendor) and the employees.
 Meaning that the purchaser is responsible for any entitlements that the employees are owed upon termination.

-In a share sale, the purchaser must maintain the employees’ seniority, thus if they refuse to do so, the employees can refuse to work or can negotiate for a new contract.
-It is essential that the new contracts drafted must provide the employees with new consideration or else it may lead to a constructive dismissal claim, which may result in a lengthy and costly legal battle.
+In a share sale, the purchaser must maintain the employee’s seniority, thus if they refuse to do so, the employees can refuse to work or negotiate a new contract.
+The new contracts drafted must provide the employees with new consideration or else it may lead to a constructive dismissal claim, which may result in a lengthy and costly legal battle.

 The case of Krishnamoorthy v.
 Olympus Canada Inc, 2017 ONCA 873 confirmed that if the sale of a business results in a change of the legal identity of the employer, this would typically constitute a constructive dismissal.
 However, if the employee is offered and accepts employment from the new employer, then a new employment agreement is entered into between the employee and the purchaser, and the purchaser now is now liable for any entitlements that the employees are owed upon termination.